loganobrion9-spec/Portfolio/README.md

 Interactive StoryMap exploring the spatial and temporal expansion of designated wilderness areas in the United States.
 [View Project](us-wilderness-storymap)

+### Middle Earth Least Cost Path Analysis
+A Lord of the Rings least cost path analysis of Frodo and Sam's journey to Mordor.
+[View Project]

 ### Grand Canyon Campsites – Static Map
 Static map of designated campsites within Grand Canyon National Park with both trail and riverside access.